webframp/chef-web-docs/chef_master/source/ctl_delivery_server.rst

 .. code-block:: bash

    $ delivery-ctl install-runner [options]
-      -f, --fqdn                    FQDN of the remote host that will be configured into a runner -u, --username                SSH username to use for authentication to the remote host -P, --password                SSH password to use for authentication to the remote host -i, --ssh-identity-file       SSH identity file used for authentication to the remote host -p, --port                    SSH port to connect to on the remote host (Default: 22) -I, --installer               The location of the ChefDK package for the build node -a, --admin-user              Workflow admin username
+      -f, --fqdn                        FQDN of the remote host that will be configured into a runner -u, --username                    SSH username to use for authentication to the remote host -P, --password                    SSH password to use for authentication to the remote host -i, --ssh-identity-file           SSH identity file used for authentication to the remote host -p, --port                        SSH port to connect to on the remote host (Default: 22) -I, --installer                   The location of the ChefDK package for the build node.
+This option may not be used with the --chefdk-version option.
+If neither are passed the latest ChefDK will be downloaded remotely
-      -t, --admin-token             Workflow admin token
+      -v, --chefdk-version              Chefdk version to download and install on the runner.
+This option may not be used with the --installer option.
+If neither are passed the latest ChefDK will be downloaded remotely.
       -e, --enterprise                  Workflow enterprise to add the runner into.
 Legacy option, only required if you have more than one enterprise configured
-      -h, --help                    Show the usage message
+      -o, --[no-]overwrite-registration Overwrite this node's entry in the Chef Server if it's already registered -h, --help                    Show the usage message

 **Example**